 EFF leader Julius Malema cast his ballot in Seshego on Wednesday.
 (Rosetta Msimango/City Press)

-"Where is that written in the rules that women who have long nails can't vote?
-We cannot have such a patriarchal arrangement happening inside the voting station.
+"And I said to her (the IEC official), 'Where is that written in the rules, that women who have long nails can't vote?
+We cannot have such patriarchal arrangements happening in the voting station, and the electoral officer came and said there is no such a thing," said Malema.

 Find everything you need to know about the 2019 National and Provincial Government Elections at our News24 Elections site, including the latest news and detailed, interactive maps for how South Africa has voted over the past 3 elections.
 Make sure your News24 app is updated to access all our elections coverage in one place.